Looking for breakthrough ideas for innovation challenges? Try Patsnap Eureka!

 Benefits of technology

-[0009]In another aspect of the present invention, a method of adducting an arytenoid and providing a thyroplasty implant is provided to a subject in need thereof.
-The method comprises providing a device comprising a first needle enclosing a suture wire complex.
-The device further comprises a thyroplasty implant having a body with a central aperture, in which the suture is passed through the aperture of the implant.
-A localizing trocar and first needle (or guide needle enclosing the first needle if used) are passed through the trocar.
-A second needle can be used and passed through the first needle, the second guide needle at least partially enclosing the suture wire complex.
-The first needle (or guide needle if used) is passed through an incision in the subject's anterior thyroid cartilage or cricothyroid membrane to the muscular process of the subject's arytenoid.
-The first needle containing the suture wire complex is then passed over the guide needle, if a guide needle is used.
-When the first needle reaches the muscular process, the suture wire complex is pushed outside the first needle and the suture wire complex is deployed and attached by the hook to the muscular process, and tension is applied to the suture to rotate the muscular process and adduct the arytenoid and medialize the vocal fold.
+The present invention provides a device and method for adducting an arytenoid and providing a thyroplasty implant to a subject in need thereof.
+The device comprises a needle enclosing a suture wire complex and a thyroplasty implant with a central aperture, in which the suture is passed through.
+The method involves passing a localizing trocar and needle through an incision in the subject's anterior thyroid cartilage or cricothyroid membrane to the muscular process of the subject's arytenoid.
+The needle containing the suture wire complex is then passed over the guide needle and pushed outside the needle to attach the suture wire complex to the muscular process, and tension is applied to the suture to rotate the muscular process and adduct the arytenoid and medialize the vocal fold.
 The implant is then advanced along the suture and placed adjacent to the muscular process to aid in providing bulk to the vocal fold and closing the glottal gap.

 Problems solved by technology